Course pages 2016–17 (still under preparation!)

 Prerequisite courses: Mathematical Methods for CS (Part IB)

 The course is aimed to characterise information retrieval in terms of the data, problems and concepts involved.
 It follows the text book “Introduction to Information Retrieval”, cf. below.
 The main formal retrieval models and evaluation methods are described, with an emphasis on indexing.
 Web search is also covered.
-We also consider clustering as an application case of IR.
+Also outlined are several query operations.

 - Introduction.
 (Chapters 1; 2.3) Key problems and concepts.
 Information need.
 Boolean Operators.